code-it-all/python_training/README.md

 ﻿# Tech Mahindra
-This repo include Day4 task for python training
+This repo include solutions for the tasks given during python training.